 This sounds so spiritual, but what does it actually mean?
 How do we know if the “move” is “fresh” enough?
 What if the “move” is past the expiration date?
-How does anyone know for sure that a “move” is really even caused by the Holy Spirit and isn’t just emotional hype-or worse?
-These questions get completely ignored by most Charismatic/Pentecostal churches, because the assumption is: “we must have a revival!”
+How does anyone know for sure that a “move” is really even caused by the Holy Spirit and isn’t just emotional hype, or worse?
+These questions get completely ignored by many Charismatic/Pentecostal churches, because the assumption is: “we must have a revival!”
 And it depends on us mustering up something; and one hundred different “experts” have one hundred different opinions on how to make it happen.

 This kind of teaching is exhausting, confusing and it takes our attention away from the finished work of Jesus.
 After all, isn’t it enough that Jesus came to earth, died on the cross to forgive all of our sins and then rose from the dead?
 Do we really need something better than that?
 Something “fresher??”